 Rio de Janiero was a life-changing experience, and not just because of the Olympics.
 The vibrant city has so much to offer and everyone should visit if they have the chance.
 While the media certainly discussed at length their concern for the city, I could not have felt more differently.
 The friendly people, the beautiful skylines – where beach meets mountains – and the amazing food and drinks at every corner made the city the perfect host.
+Before you go, check out my packing list for Brazil!
 Below are the top 10 things to do when in Rio:

 Climb the Escadaria Selarón Steps